Federicokalik/Bitrate-increase-Redmi-K20-Pro-Mi-9T-Pro/README.md

 # Xiami Mi 9T/Pro - Redmi K20/Pro Bitrate Increase

 # What does this module do?
-This is a simple mod that brings improvements on our devices during video recordings with stock camera, increasing the audio bitrate up to 320kb/s, convert to dual channel & increase the video bitrate up to 60mb/s.
+This is a simple mod that brings improvements on our devices during video recordings with stock camera, increasing the audio bitrate up to 320kb/s.

 # Why use this module?